changgoo/usrp-introduction/docs/students/James_Robinson.md

-# Your Name

-This is a template file to make your own page.
+James Robinson

 I am an Astrophysics Major at Princeton University.
+I enjoy reading, writing, and playing Dungeons and Dragons.
 I'm so excited to be starting out!

-Format this page using [MyST Markdown](https://jupyterbook.org/en/stable/content/index.html) syntax.